pjtunstall/0-shell/README.md

 ### Deviations

 There are many trivial deviations from Zsh (my default shell at the time when I made my orignal version of the core project), even among the few items that I've implemented: bold text, different prompts, use of red for error messages, ...
-Lack of `!` for history expansion is discussed above.
 In Zsh, if you try to `cat` to a directory and a file, the operation fails completely and doesn't concatenated to the file.
 In my shell, it does what it can and reports any failures.
 That's more consistent with how Zsh behaves with `rm`, say.

 I've not been meticulous in mimicking the wording, word order, or capitalization of error messages.
 In some cases, I've aimed for greater consistency than I found in Zsh.
 Thus, Zsh and Bash both have `cat: tests: Is a directory` when one of the sources is a directory, while I have `cat: Is a directory: tests`.
 But I also capitalize when one of the targets is a directory--`0-shell: Is a directory: tests`--unlike Zsh: `zsh: is a directory: tests`.
 In this case, Bash follows yet another pattern: `bash: line 1: tests: Is a directory`.